smruti943/GitHub/Azure Bot Service.md

 3. Chatbot should be able to give user different options to choose

 Pricing:

 Free -   3 managed docuemts per month,3 tansacations per second,100 transactions per minute

 Standard - 10$ per month for unlimited managed documents,3 tansacations per second,100 transactions per minute

+# Create a bot
+With Azure bot servie we will be able to create a bot and later integrate it to QnA maker.
+We have to create a resource called "Machine Learning" in azure.
+Once "Machine Learning" resource created,we create a compute instance for notebook.After creating the bot its possible to connect it to multiple channels; making it possible for users to interact with it through web chat, email, Microsoft Teams, and other common communication media.

+# Create a Bot with the Bot Framework Composer
+Bot Framework Composer is a visual designer that helps you build sophisticated conversational bots without writing code.
+This is an open-source tool that presents a visual canvas for building bots.
+In this module, we will learn how to:

+create a basic bot with the composer work with dialogs use various cards within your bot integrate LUIS